Formosa (band): Foundation

 The bandmembers Nik Bird (vocals, bass), Nik Beer (electric guitar) and Paris Jay (drums) have known each other since they were in kindergarten and grew up in the direct neighborhood in Wahlwies next to the Lake Constance.
 They have been performing and writing songs together since they were teenagers.
 At the end of 2014 they moved together to the Ruhr area to start Formosa as a power trio in 2015.

-Tight & Sexy (2015–2016)
+Tight & Sexy and Sorry for being sexy (2015–2018)

-In 2015, the band members began working on their first album and released Tight & Sexy on 13 May 2016 through the record label Sweepland Records.
-A Germany-wide album tour and numerous other concerts in well-known scene clubs followed.
+In 2015, the band members began working on their debut album and released Tight & Sexy on May 13, 2016 via the label Sweepland Records.
+This was followed by a Germany-wide album tour and numerous additional concerts in well-known club venues across the country.